Adams County Airport

 Adams County Airport (FAA LID: 63C), also known as Legion Field, is a county-owned public-use airport located in Adams County, Wisconsin, United States.
 The airport is one nautical mile (1.85 km) east of the village of Friendship and the city of Adams.

-It is included in the Federal Aviation Administration (FAA) National Plan of Integrated Airport Systems for 2021–2025, in which it is categorized as a local general aviation facility.
+It is included in the Federal Aviation Administration (FAA) National Plan of Integrated Airport Systems for 2025–2029, in which it is categorized as a basic general aviation facility.